OfficeDev/office-js-docs-pr/docs/excel/custom-functions-save-state.md

 ---
-ms.date: 05/01/2019
+ms.date: 05/02/2019
-description: Use `Office.Storage` to save state with custom functions.
+description: Use `Office.storage` to save state with custom functions.
 title: Save and share state in custom functions
 localization_priority: Priority
 ---